Our future depends

 They do not understand execution pathways.

-Five fundamentals principals that make TALPs a foundation for modern compute - across architectures, industries, and power envelopes.
+Five fundamentals principals that make TALPs a foundation for modern compute.

 Ubiquitous by Design